 You Never Really Say Goodbye

 Everyone who has experienced camp knows what happens on the last day.
 Campers, reluctant to leave, climb into cars with mom and dad for the long drive home.
-You will have promised to stay in touch with all your camp friends, but those great intentions will fade as school activities take over time and attention.
+You will have promised to stay in touch with all your camp friends, but those great intentions will fade as and attention.
 However, the amazing truth is that when next summer rolls around, and you see everybody again, it’ll be just like you never left!
 We never really say goodbye to the people and places we love; they’ve been tucked away forever in a special part of our hearts.
 Old friends are the best!
-This is why former campers flock to reunions to reconnect once again with the people who share these special memories.
+This is why former campers flock to reunions to reconnect once again with the these special memories.